wuxc/pywin32doc/md/PyIInternetProtocolInfo.md

     Description for dwReserved

 #### Comments
-If the buffer size is the size of an integer, an integer will be returned, otherwise a string.
+If the buffer size is the size of an integer, an integer will be returned, otherwise a string\.